cjdoris/pAdicGaloisGroup/tables/README.md

 Up to degree 12, the polynomials are the same as in [the Local Fields Database (LFDB)](https://math.la.asu.edu/~jj/localfields/), which contains more information.
 The Galois groups were computed independently.
 These tables are marked "LFDB" in the notes column.

+Occasionally we could not find the Galois group of all polynomials in a file.
+In such cases the T-number is recorded as 0 and the number of such ommissions is recorded in the notes column.

 The files can be [browsed directly on GitHub](https://github.com/cjdoris/pAdicGaloisGroup/tree/master/tables/).

 <table>